It’s like déjà-vu.

 Investment portfolio examples

-Here are three examples of investment portfolios asset ratios for busy novices:
+Here are three examples of investment portfolio mixes to run on autopilot for busy people:

 - 25% stocks / 50% bonds / 25% cash